Czech Infrastructure for Integrative Structural Biology

 Structural mass spectrometry (MS3D) offers various methodologies for characterization of protein structure.
 IBT/CMS at BIOCEV offers different labelling approaches including hydrogen/deuterium exchange, covalent labelling, chemical cross-linking and limited proteolysis.
 The facility is equipped with cutting-edge technologies including high-resolution mass spectrometer, HPLC system, H/D system and in-house software for data processing.
 The service provided includes data processing and reporting ready for publication.
 Besides, the platform also offers: Identification and quantification of proteins, Precise determination of protein molecular mass, Characterization of various posttranslational modifications.

 The macromolecular crystallisation platform enables in-drop dynamic light scattering measurement to check the quality of the protein sample, robotic setup of 96-well crystallisation plates, incubation at selected temperature from a wide range, and automated monitoring of the crystallisation experiments.
-Experiments can be stored at 4-30 (or higher) deg Celsius.
-Dedicated rooms with stereomicroscopes for crystal manipulation are available at 20, 10 and 25 (or higher) deg Celsius.
+Experiments can be stored at 4-30°C (or higher).
+Dedicated rooms with stereomicroscopes for crystal manipulation are available at 20°C, 10°C and 25°C (or higher).
 Inert atmosphere crystallisation is available.
 Equipment: Formulatrix NT8 Dropsetter, Art Robbins Gryphon Dropsetter, DLS Spectrolight 600, Glovebox PETG10R320T3, Formulatrix RI 1000 Crystallisation Hotel, stereomicroscopes with imaging, cooled centrifuges, nanodrop spectrophotometer.

 Techniques are provided for the analysis of kinetic and thermodynamic parameters of biomolecular interaction and for the biophysical characterisation of the structure, function and stability of biological biological macromolecules like proteins, nucleic acids, lipids and their complexes (Microscale Thermophoresis, Surface Plasmon Resonance, Isothermal titration Calorimetry, Differential Scanning Fluorescence, Differential Scanning Calorimetry, Circular Dichroism, Dynamic Light Scattering, UV/Vis Spectrometry).